cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

 ### Hydra keys

-The second set of keys are the so-called Hydra ephemeral keys, which are used for multi-signing snapshots within a Head.
-In the long-run, those keys will be public/private modified MuSig2 key pairs, producing aggregated signatures verifiable on-chain similarly to Ed25519 signatures.
-At present however, the multisig cryptography is [yet to be implemented](https://github.com/input-output-hk/hydra-poc/issues/193) and the Hydra nodes are using a mock cryptography scheme as temporary replacement.
-This scheme does not provide any security guarantee but provides a similar interface to the one provided by the MuSig2 primitives.
+The second set of keys are the so-called Hydra keys, which are used for multi-signing snapshots within a Head.
+While in the long-run, those keys will be key pairs used within MuSig2 aggregated multi-signature scheme.
+At present however, the aggregated multisig cryptography is [yet to be implemented](https://github.com/input-output-hk/hydra-poc/issues/193) and the Hydra nodes are a naiive, but secure multi-signature scheme based on Ed25519 keys.

-Similarly, the keys are basically plain UInt8 encoded as UTF-8 bytes for the sake of mocking the interface.
-We provide some mock key pairs as `alice.{vk,sk}`, `bob.{vk,sk}` and `carol.{vk,sk}` in our [demo folder](https://github.com/input-output-hk/hydra-poc/tree/master/demo).
+These are similar to cardano keys, but shall not be mixed up and thus we use a different, more basic on-disk representation basically directly consisting of the key material (while Cardano keys usually are stored CBOR-encoded in text envelopes).
+We provide demo key pairs as `alice.{vk,sk}`, `bob.{vk,sk}` and `carol.{vk,sk}` in our [demo folder](https://github.com/input-output-hk/hydra-poc/tree/master/demo).
 Currently, participants are expected to pick one of those and in a similar fashion to Cardano keys, share the verification key with their peers and use the signing key for them.
+(TODO: we should provide an easy way to generate new ones using some system entropy)

 ### Ledger Parameters